Exploring South District Hikes In Shenandoah National Park

 Hiking back down the trail you are reminded that you are not hiking in SNP. |

-Turk Mountain Trail is a blue-blazed side trail.
-An out-and-back hike of two miles with about 378 feet of elevation gain.
-Pick up the Appalachian Trail across Skyland Drive from the parking lot.
-Head south on the AT for 2-tenths of a mile, and then pick up the blue-blazed off to your right.
+Turk Mountain Trail is a blue-blazed side trail, offering an out-and-back hike of about 2 miles with 378 feet of elevation gain.
+From the parking lot, cross Skyline Drive to pick up the Appalachian Trail.
+Head south for a short 0.2 miles, then take the blue-blazed trail on your right to begin your hike.

 ![]() |